dkuettel/nd/README.md

 - `nd run something` or `nd r something` will run `something` inside a devShell.

-By default it looks for any flake in the current folder or a parent folder, and it uses the default shell (`#default`).
+By default, it first looks at env var `nd_env` for a flake location, and then for any flake in the current folder or a parent folders.
+It uses the default shell (`#default`).
+These defaults can be circumvented with `nd at ...` and `nd env ...`, see below.

 All of the above commands can also be started with `nd at flakeref ...` to use a different flake.
 For example